hiulit/RetroPie-Fun-Facts-Splashscreens/README.md

 * `--create-fun-fact`: Create Fun Fact Splashscreen.
     * `$1`: Path to the splashscreen to be used.
     * `$2`: Text color.

+If no options are passed to `--create-fun-fact`, the script takes the splashscreen and the text color defaults, `splash4-3.png` and `white`, respectively.

 ## Changelog